 Scroll for scrolling’s sake.

-In today’s society we are so connected thanks to the wonderful world wide web and technology, and ultimately what makes social media so addictive is a subconscious fear of missing out.
+In today’s society we are so connected thanks to the wonderful world wide web and technology.
+Ultimately, what makes social media so addictive is a subconscious fear of missing out.
 Every time we finish scrolling, a thought is pushed forward that asks us ‘what’s happened since I last looked?’
 ‘Have I missed something?’
 And not only that, but because there is so much content fighting it’s way in to our news feed (up to 1500 pieces at any one time!) then our news feed is potentially never ending…so we keep going, and going, and going.
 Hoping, thinking, looking for something interesting or amusing.

 I recently went to a talk given by Dr Charles Kriel called The impact and influence of social media’ where he spoke about how social media companies use the principles of gambling to keep people using their sites.
 Watch it on Wiltshire Council’s YouTube channel.
 It’s really interesting.